Plumbing Priorities

 Start where delay already costs you revenue

 If service calls are still being lost before anyone responds, missed-call recovery usually comes first.
 If web forms, quote requests, and callbacks sit too long after the inquiry lands, lead follow-up comes first.
-If the company already books plenty of work but the office keeps fighting reminder, reschedule, and schedule-confirmation chaos, the booked-job workflow comes first.
-If estimates get sent but too many homeowners disappear afterward, estimate follow-up comes first.
+If the company already books plenty of jobs but the office keeps fighting reminder, reschedule, and handoff chaos, the booked-job workflow comes first.
 The decision should follow the leak, not whichever automation sounds the most advanced.

 Keep the first workflow small enough to run cleanly

-Use heavier live phone coverage only when the lighter fix stops being enough
+Use live AI phone coverage only when the lighter fix stops being enough

 Many plumbing companies should start with missed-call recovery or lead follow-up before they jump into full live AI phone answering.
 Those lighter layers are often enough to protect demand quickly.
 If call urgency, after-hours volume, or caller expectations prove that the lighter fix is not enough, then it becomes easier to justify the heavier phone layer from real operating evidence.